PrintLine512/hubM-Admin-Panel/README.md

-If you want to create installer, please check before "nsis_path" in build.py Run build only in venv
+If you want to create installer, please check before "nsis_path" in hubm_admin_panel/build.py Run hubm_admin_panel/build.py only in venv
 Built would be in dist

 ```````````````````````````````````